aiijazfatima/dev-heatwave-genai/introduction/introduction.md

 1. Setup MySQL Shell for Visual Studio Code
 2. Create a DB system
-3. Connect to the DB System from VS Code
+3. Connect to the DB System from Visual Studio Code
 4. Generate content
 5. Perform a vector search